arun-kr-reddy/notes/computer_architecture.md

 - **regular parallelism:** tasks are similar and have predictable dependencies, example: array processor
   **irregular parallelism:** the tasks are dissimilar in a way that creates unpredictable dependencies, example: VLIW
 - vector: one-dimensional array of numbers
-  stride: distance in memory between two elements of a vector
+  stride: distance in memory between two consecutive elements of a vector
 - **vector processor:** is one whose instructions operate on vectors rather than scalar (single data) values, requirements are
   - vector data registers: to load/store vectors, each register holds `N` number of `M`-bit values
   - vector length register (VLEN): to operate on vectors of different lengths, maximum can be `N`